jmjatlanta/bitshares-core-wiki/Memory-reduction-for-nodes.md

 Remove operation history objects.

-Bitshares stores operations in 2 different objects, the 2.9.X and the 1.11.X. they are not exactly the same but if you are removing ops with `--track-account` or `--max-ops-per-account` it makes sense that you also add this option to reduce memory usage even more.
+BitShares-core stores operations in 2 different objects, the 2.9.X and the 1.11.X. they are not exactly the same but if you are removing ops with `--track-account` or `--max-ops-per-account` it makes sense that you also add this option to reduce memory usage even more.

 `programs/witness_node/witness_node --data-dir data/my-blockprod --rpc-endpoint "127.0.0.1:8090" --max-ops-per-account 100 --partial-operations true`

-### combinations
+## Combinations

 Combinations that make sense are all valid and can be used to suit your needs.

-I personally start my nodes with 1000 ops per account and parttial operations:
+I personally start my nodes with 1000 ops per account and partial operations:

 `programs/witness_node/witness_node --data-dir data/my-blockprod --rpc-endpoint "127.0.0.1:8090" --max-ops-per-account 1000 --partial-operations true`